ywangnccu/ywang/StunningAlcoholFreeCocktailsRecipes.md

 Ingredients - Sugar, lime, Jalapeno’s, Tajin and tonic water

 Dissolve some sugar in water and marinate the slices of jalapeno in the sugar water for making the Jalapeno simple syrup.
-Add ice, the jalapeno syrup, lime juice and tonic water to your glass and mix.
+Add ice, the jalapeno syrup, lime juice and tonic water to your cup and mix.
 Garnish with lime and jalapeno slices and stir.

 ALCOHOL FREE BERRY SMASH COCKTAIL RECIPE